WhereIsMyTransport/pulumi-go/README.md

 This is very alpha.
 Some future work to consider:

+ - Reduce the size of the image.
+It's currently sitting at 1.9GB.
  - Be explicit about the version of Azure CLI to install
  - Support for other backend types and cloud providers